BIGWangYuDong/UWEnhancement/README.md

 ## Prepare Data

+Using [write_txt.py](./tools/write_txt.py) prepare train.txt and test.txt.
 All datasets should put in DATA folders, the directory structure is:

     .
     ├── ...